 This criterion is the one taking into account the settings that you have selected in Custom Ranking - defined below.

-If you have multiple attributes in your Custom Ranking, the behavior will be the same than for the rest of the Ranking Formula: we’ll only look at a criterion to refine the ranking when there is an equality on all the previous criteria.
+If you have multiple attributes in your Custom Ranking, the behavior will be the same as for the rest of the Ranking Formula: we’ll only look at a criterion to refine the ranking when there is a tie on all the previous criteria.